-We want you to feel really welcome to come try us out one Sunday, so here's some information you might find helpful before your first visit.
-There's additional information in the menu on the left.
+We want you to feel really welcome at St. George's.
+Come try us out one Sunday!
+Here's some information you might find helpful before your first visit; and there's additional information in the menu on the left

-Sunday morning we offer dynamic Anglican worship, using contemporary language (BAS), and offering Holy Communion (the bread and the wine) each week.
-If you're new to the Anglican Church, you can read more about it over here.
+9:45 am on Sunday mornings we offer dynamic Anglican worship, using contemporary language (BAS), and offering Holy Communion (the bread and the wine) each week.
+If you're new to the Anglican Church, you can read more about it here.

 The sermons are about 10 minutes in length.
 Together with the "prayers of the people" they remind us that faith isn't just about what happens on Sundays.
 Faith is about how we live our daily lives and how we respond to the world around us.

-In the middle of the service we share the Peace with one another: we shake hands and wish each other "peace" (in essence: "I wish you the very best").
+In the middle of the service we share the Peace with one another: we shake hands and wish each other "The peace of Christ".
 You can read more about this ancient Christian practice here.